nshiab/simple-data-analysis/README.md

 Create a folder and run [setup-sda](https://github.com/nshiab/setup-sda):

 ```
+# Node.js
 npx setup-sda

+# Bun
+bunx setup-sda --bun

+# Deno
+deno run -A npm:setup-sda --deno
 ```

 The options are:

--   _--deno_ : To use Deno instead of Node.js.
+-   _--deno_ : To setup for Deno instead of Node.js.
--   _--bun_ : To use Bun instead of Node.js.
+-   _--bun_ : To setup Bun instead of Node.js.
 -   _--js_ : To use JavaScript instead of TypeScript.
 -   _--force_ : To overwrite files like package.json, .gitignore, etc.